 Loss of Consciousness

 If the person loses consciousness or is unresponsive, it is important to get emergency help immediately.
-Attempt to awaken the individual through outside stimulus by making loud noises, shaking them, placing them under cold water, or walking them around, only after calling 9-1-1 for proper medical attention.
-Loss of consciousness could be related to a variety of circumstances, so, even if the person is awakened, other complications can be present requiring immediate medical attention.
+First, call 9-1-1, then attempt to wake the individual by making loud noises, shaking them, placing them under cold water, or performing a deep sternal rub.
+Even if the person becomes responsive, always seek medical attention right away.

 Excessive Sweating or Hypothermia

-Significant changes to the body’s core temperature can drastically affect normal body functions and metabolism, marking another narcotic overdose symptom.
-Complications can be severe and include respiratory problems as well as cardiovascular problems such as strokes and cardiac arrest.
-Emergency medical treatment is necessary to diagnose and prevent further risks.
+Significant changes to the body’s core temperature can drastically affect normal body functions and metabolism, marking another symptom of narcotic overdose. narcotic overdose symptoms.
+Therefore, emergency medical treatment is necessary to diagnose and prevent further complications.

 Hypoxia – Pale Face, Clammy or Cold Skin, Skin Discolorations